domalab/uma/docs/api/openapi-guide.md

 # OpenAPI/Swagger Documentation Guide

-UMA provides comprehensive API documentation through OpenAPI 3.1.1 specification with an interactive Swagger UI interface.
+UMA provides comprehensive API documentation through OpenAPI 3.1.1 specification with an interactive Swagger UI interface. **All schemas have been enhanced** to reflect real system data and new monitoring capabilities.

 ## Accessing the Documentation